This entry discusses sources for French:

 To get copies of French legal materials in the U.S., try calling the law libraries at Louisiana State University (LSU), Columbia Law School, Boalt Express at the Berkeley Law Library, or another library with French materials.
 NOTE: Most of these sources provide materials in French.
 To find English translations of French legal materials other than the few mentioned here see "Foreign Laws."

-Subscription Services: The Foreign Law Guide by Reynolds and Flores discusses the country's primary legal materials and lists the treatises available in various subject areas.
+Subscription Services: The Foreign Law Guide (formerly by Reynolds and Flores) discusses the country's primary legal materials and lists the treatises available in various subject areas.
 RIA's World Wide Tax Law Service on Checkpoint has English translations of French corporate, commercial, tax and other business-related laws.

 Current, free French news is available through Google.
 French newspaper articles are available on Lexis.